 - Improved coordination

 - Added muscle strength

 Talk to your doctor before you start any kind of physical activity.
-She may recommend that you team up with a physical therapist to help you find your best fitness fit.
+They may recommend that you team up with a physical therapist to help you find your best fitness fit.
 You may want to try: